The Pros and Cons of Induction Cooktops

 Induction label https://en.wikipedia.org/wiki/Induction_cooking

-How to Use a Non-Induction Cookware with an Induction Cooktop?
+How to Use Non-Induction Cookware with an Induction Cooktop?

-To be able to use your existing non-ferrous cookware with an induction cooktop, you need to purchase an induction converter disc.
-When placed on the induction cooktop, the Induction Converter Disc becomes a hot cooking surface.
-You can then place a non-magnetic piece of cookware on the hot disk and cook the same way you cook on an electric stovetop.
+To use your existing non-ferrous cookware with an induction cooktop, you will need an induction converter disc.
+When you place the induction converter disc on the induction hob, it becomes a hot cooking surface.
+You can then place non-magnetic cookware on the hot plate and cook in the same way as on an electric stove.

 Sharing is caring!